narottamagarwala/InteractiveFinePrints/README.md

 The button is interactive and tries to warn you if you have not read the page.

-The Speech Synthesis will speak out the pine prints.
+The Speech Synthesis will speak out the fine prints.

 The interactive character makes it lively.
 Double click him to see him animate.